Breast Implant Removal

 - Donut: full circle incision around the areola

 - Lollipop: full circle incision around the areola, plus an incision from the lowest point of the areola to the breast crease

 - Anchor: same incisions as the lollipop, plus another incision along the breast crease

 The doctor will then reposition the nipple and raise the breast to a more attractive height.
-Please feel free to look at some of our breast lift Before and After photos on our website to get an better understanding of what can be accomplished from the procedure, while keeping in mind that results will vary.
+Please feel free to look at some of our breast lift before and after photos on our website to get a better understanding of what can be accomplished from the procedure, while keeping in mind that results will vary.